-The faculty in the Department of Education are committed to ongoing and frequent observation and involvement in schools.
+The faculty in the Department of Education is committed to ongoing and frequent observation and involvement in schools.
 The teacher education programs at UNE have a specific competency-based focus to meet the Maine standards for teacher certification.
 All students engaged in teacher preparation will spend time in a field setting in each of the semesters for which they are registered for professional education courses.
 Involvement in the schools will be connected to specific, course-related tasks (e.g., observation, teaching lessons, conducting experiments, administering assessments, etc.).
 Transportation to and from schools is the responsibility of the student.

 Without specific permission from the Education Department Chair, courses may not be taken during the internship semester, so all required coursework must be completed the semester prior to the internship.
 Admission to the internship is not guaranteed (see section on “Admission requirements and successful progression in the program”).
 In addition, the student should have: